-Welcome to the first installment of Erin Langley's interview series, Voices of Ancient Europe, which amplifies the voices of European elders to strengthen and renew the indigenous wisdom traditions of the West.
+Welcome to Voices of Ancient Europe, an interview series that amplifies the voices of European elders to strengthen and renew the indigenous wisdom traditions of the West.

 The first guest is Jack Roberts of Galway, Ireland.
 Jack embodies the old Irish word Samhildánach, which means "equally skilled in many arts."
 He is an independent researcher, publisher, designer, artist, and author of Sheela-Na-Gigs of Ireland & Britain: The Divine Hag of the Christian Celts and The Sun Circles of Ireland.
 You can find his work at Bandia Design, where his books, illustrated maps, and jewelry are available for purchase.

 This interview will focus on the Sheela-na-gigs of Ireland, as Jack explores the secrets of these powerful female stone figures, which are the topic of his forthcoming book, co-produced by Meghan Rice.

 SHEELA-NA-GIGS: A Primer by Jack Roberts

 Sheela-na-gigs are carvings of female images depicted as posing in a manner that accentuates that most powerfully evocative symbol the vulva.
 They are primarily a sacred religious object that was erected on many churches of the medieval period, invariably placed in a very prominent position such as over the main entrance door or a window.
 In Ireland where the practice continued into the later middle ages they are also found on castles and some other important structures such as old town walls.